Reusable medical device steralization

 However, the truth differs from that common perception.

 While reusable medical devices aren’t sent to landfill or other waste streams after each use, they do result in the generation of another kind of waste: chemical waste.
-As noted by the World Health Organization (WHO), “health care wastes with chemical disinfectants can result in the release of chemical substances into the environment.”
+As noted by the World Health Organization (WHO), “Healthcare wastes with chemical disinfectants can result in the release of chemical substances into the environment.”

 In the USA, hospitals produce over 5.9 million tons of waste (of all kinds) every year (Source: All Points Medical Waste).
 Chemical waste from solvents and disinfectants used in the hospital is a major source of pollution generated by healthcare practices.